-The Greater Philadelphia Cultural Alliance recognizes a critical need to better understand the funding landscape and ultimately help cultivate new sources of public and private funding for arts and culture, given recent trends in cultural philanthropy of shifting foundation priorities, declining corporate support and growing reliance on individual giving.
-The Cultural Alliance sought to understand the attitudes and perceptions of high-net-worth individuals (HNW) as they relate to supporting the regional arts and culture sector.
-Research explored attitudes among both non-donors and donors alike to determine how best to engage and cultivate them and develop a realistic expectation about giving potential.
+The Greater Philadelphia Cultural Alliance recognizes a critical need to better understand the funding landscape and ultimately help cultivate new sources of public and private funding for arts and culture, given recent trends in cultural philanthropy of shifting foundation priorities, declining corporate support, and growing reliance on individual giving.
+The Cultural Alliance has undertaken a major research initiative to understand the attitudes and perceptions of high-net-worth individuals (HNW) as they relate to supporting the regional arts and culture sector.
+Research explored attitudes among both non-donors and donors alike, in order to determine how best to engage and cultivate them and develop a realistic expectation about giving potential.

-This literature review is intended to complement primary research in the form of interviews and surveys, in order to offer a broader understanding of HNW donor behaviors and trends.
-Findings represent formal research, media observations and commentary in order to provide context for direct feedback of HNW individuals and other donors in our region.
+This literature review is intended to complement primary research in the form of interviews and surveys, in order to offer a broader understanding of high-net-worth donor behaviors and trends.
+Findings represent both formal research and media observations and commentary, in order to paint a landscape that offers context for direct feedback of HNW individuals and other donors in our region.
 Questions being explored include:

 - I. What is the nature of and/or trends related to support for arts and culture and other sectors (size of donations, forms of support, giving vehicles, etc.)?
 What does the pool of HNW donors in Greater Philadelphia look like in terms of size, asset levels, demographics and other features? - II.
 What are key motivators and decision-making factors for giving among the donor population? - III.
 How do factors such as gender, race/ethnicity, age/generation and sexual orientation influence giving behaviors and attitudes? - IV.
-Are there differences in giving behavior between those who have inherited versus earned their wealth?
+Are there differences in giving behavior between those who have inherited vs earned their wealth?

 There is considerable research on the behaviors, trends and motivations of donors, with recent material placing a particular focus on how generational differences, gender, race and other demographics impact charitable giving.
-The 2016 U.S. Trust Study of High Net Worth Philanthropy offers perhaps the most comprehensive view of giving among HNW individuals, and is frequently referenced, while other sources offer more targeted perspectives on particular donor groups and aspects of giving.
+The 2016 U.S. Trust Study of High Net Worth Philanthropy offers perhaps the most comprehensive view of giving among HNW individuals, in particular, and was frequently referenced, while other sources offer more targeted perspectives on particular donor groups and aspects of giving.

 A key limitation of existing literature and research is a lack of information on giving to arts and culture specifically, which is magnified when factoring in the additional lens of high-net-worth giving.
-Another significant limitation is the lack of data on the pool of high-net-worth donors in the region.
-Still, the existing literature paints a picture of a donor environment that is at once stable in terms of the strength of giving, but also highly dynamic as economic, technological, generational and demographic shifts change the nature of donors in the U.S.
+Another significant limitation is lacking data on the pool of high-net-worth donors in the region.
+Still, the literature that exists helps to paint a picture of a donor environment that is at once stable in terms of the strength of giving, but also highly dynamic as economic, technological, generational and demographic shifts change the nature of donors in the U.S.

-One area to note is the variation in definition of "high-net-worth" and "ultra-high-net-worth" (UHNW) throughout the existing literature.
+One area to note is the variation in definition of "high-net-worth" and "ultra-high-net-worth" throughout the existing literature.
 The U.S. Trust study focuses on the high-net-worth donor pool and uses a lower threshold of \$1 million net-worth and \$200,000 household income, with survey respondents averaging a net worth of \$16.8 million and income of \$331,156.
 Other studies referenced in this review utilize different - and often higher - thresholds.
-There appears to be no single set of parameters uniformly used across sources or in discussions with wealth advisors or donors themselves, though there is somewhat consistent agreement that HNW refers to those with more than \$1 million in investable assets, and UHNW refers to at least \$30 million in investable assets.
+There appears to be no single set of parameters that is uniformly used across sources or in discussions with wealth advisors or donors themselves, though there is somewhat consistent agreement that HNW refers to those with more than \$1 million in investable assets, and UHNW refers to at least \$30 million in investable assets.